kdabir/glide/README.md

     curl -sL https://raw.github.com/kdabir/dq/master/bin/groovy_dev/dq.sh | sh

 ### Source code

-Everything required to build and run glide is checked into the project git repo.
+Everything required to build and run glide is checked into the project git repo. fork the repo, make changes, send PR.

-clone the git repo using `$ git clone git@github.com:kdabir/glide.git` or preferably fork the repo and clone the forked repo

 ### Building

 `cd` into the directory do `$ ./gradlew build`

 ### Running

+You can directly run the glide app without installing glide using:

 `$ ./gradlew run -Papp=~/path/to/glide/app`

 `$ ./gradlew run` runs the default sample app

 ### Installing

 After you have made modifications to glide source code you can install glide using `$ ./gradlew installApp`